analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

   * But, eventually, the point will get back to where it started.
   * How long do you have to wait?
 It depends on the precision tolerance you are willing to accept.
   * On one hand, entropy increases.
 On the other hand, you will eventually return to the original state.
+  * You don't lose information.
+Anything that can happen, the reverse can happen.
+  * We'll talk about it more - how this paradox of reversibility can be resolved.

 [L7: Entropy versus reversibility](https://www.youtube.com/watch?v=sg15UClUY48&list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0&index=7)